cqylunlun/CRAS/README.md

 Please modify argument `--test` to 'ckpt' / 'test' to toggle between training and testing modes.

 ```
-bash run-dataset.sh
+bash run-dataset-multi.sh
 ```

 _"Note that 'dataset' refers to any dataset.
-Currently, the `shell` folder contains scripts for four datasets, such as `run-mvtec.sh` for MVTec AD.
-If you want to train your own dataset, please create a new `run-*.sh` file."_
+Currently, the `shell` folder contains scripts for four datasets under the single-class and multi-class settings, such as `run-mvtec-multi.sh` for MVTec AD under multi-class setting.
+If you want to train your own dataset, please create a new `run-*-*.sh` file."_

 ## Dataset Release
 ### ITDD ([Download link](https://drive.google.com/file/d/1Iy-f_jxJFhSxDc4J0f85wwQKuwj1NzvX/view?usp=sharing/))